SpinResearch/RustySecrets/README.md

 implementation of the Linux kernel or the Anubis block cipher:
 Gf(2^8) reduction polynomial is x^8 + x^4 + x^3 + x^2 + 1 or
 alternatively 11D in hex.

-# How does it compare to `ssss`?

-There is already a [tool](http://point-at-infinity.org/ssss/) that implements Shamir's secret sharing scheme.
-But it is incompatible with this project.
-There are certain differences:

-* `ssss` uses big integers via `libgmp` to do its finite field calculations whereas `secretshare` always uses a fixed finite field of 256 elements and simply applies the algorithm byte-wise regardless of the length of the secret.
-* The shares of `ssss` don't include the encoding parameter K. So, if you want to use `ssss` instead you would have to remember yourself how many shares are necessary to decode the secret again.
-* `ssss` uses a hex encoding of the shares whereas `secretshare` crams more bits into the characters via Base64.
-* `ssss` does not add any checksums to the shares.